Why Study Mongolian?

 The Mongols (ethnic Mongolian speakers) are descendants of the people unified by the great Inner Asian conqueror Genghis Khan (spelled Chinggis in Mongolian) before his death in 1227.
 Today Mongols live in Mongolia, a country in East and Central Asia that borders Russia to the north and China to the east, south, and west.
 A large population of Mongols also lives in the Inner Mongolia Autonomous Region of the People’s Republic of China, as well as in Xinjiang, the Tibetan plateau, and parts of Russia

 Mongolian refers to a number of closely related languages and dialects.
 Mongolian, the official language of the independent nation of Mongolia, is properly called Khalkha Mongolian, after the four Khalkha provinces that were carved out of this region in the 17th century.
-Closely related dialects of Mongolian are spoken in the Inner Mongolian Autonomous Region of China, and more distantly related forms of Mongolian are spoken by the Buriats of Siberia and the Kalmyks of European Russia, Xinjiang, and Tibet.
+Closely related dialects of Mongolian are spoken in the Inner Mongolian Autonomous Region of China, and more distantly related forms of Mongolian are spoken by the Buriats of Siberia, the Kalmyks of European Russia, and Oirats of Xinjiang and Tibet.
 Despite their linguistic differences, speakers of all these forms of Mongolian view themselves as people of one ethnicity and culture, a view encouraged by their common use of traditional Mongolian script until the breakup of the Mongolian cultural world in the 20th century.
 In addition, a number of smaller Mongolic languages are spoken in southern and western China and in Afghanistan by descendants of Mongol soldiers stationed there during the Mongol Empire.
 All varieties of Mongolian share a number of important characteristics.